 Between the Reps hosted by Brooke Ence and Jeanna Cianciarulo is a fitness-focused podcast with two elite athletes.
 During the show, they discuss topics about fitness and health, nutrition, fashion, relationships, and life, all with a touch of comedy.

 Source: Apple Podcasts

 Private Parts hosted by influencers Jamie Laing and Francis Boulle is a gossip-style podcast that covers all the naked truths and intimate details of celebrities.
 Some other topics come up along the way, including body dysmorphia, social media, boy bands, and more.

 Brands don’t necessarily have to sign on with the most popular podcasts to deliver on their goals.
 An influencer marketing platform can help brands put together a network of targeted podcasts hosted by influencers that will build a brand and leverage credibility.

 Convert Regular Listeners to Customers With Podcast Influencer Marketing

 Media habits are constantly evolving, but it appears that more people are discovering and tuning into podcasts every year.

-People go out of their way to listen to their favorite podcasts on a regular basis, and because it’s much easier and more convenient to listen to content rather than read or watch it, it’s a great way to connect with people who want to multi-task while driving, working out, taking a walk, or doing household chores.
+People go out of their way to listen to their favorite podcasts on a regular basis.
+Because it’s much easier and more convenient to listen to content rather than read or watch it, it’s a great way to connect with people who want to multitask while driving, working out, taking a walk, or doing household chores.

-Adding podcast influencer marketing to your digital marketing plan can help build brand affinity among niche audiences who tend to be bothered or annoyed by traditional branded advertising on social media.
+Adding podcast influencer marketing to a digital marketing plan can help brands build affinity among niche audiences who tend to be bothered or annoyed by traditional branded advertising on social media.
 People trust and respect the influencer hosts on their favorite podcasts and brand sponsorship can be the key to converting listeners to customers.